 “You’ve been freed since the Proclamation, and they didn’t tell you that you were freed till two years later,” he says of Juneteenth.
 “But you were already free from 30 years ago.”

-But, he says, despite the layers of irony, he’ll take “any excuse to talk about black history.”
+But, he says, despite the layers of irony, he’ll take “any excuse to talk about Black history.”

 While Eugene has not had an ongoing Juneteenth celebration, Eugene-Springfield NAACP President Eric Richardson points to the NAACP’s Memorial Day celebration.
 The annual event was started by the Lane Community College Black Student Union in 2011, and has been hosted by the Eugene-Springfield NAACP to recognize the link between the fight for liberty and the story of the African American community.

-“The black community is not monolithic,” Richardson says of not only celebrations of Juneteenth but of African American culture and history.
+“The Black community is not monolithic,” Richardson says of not only celebrations of Juneteenth but of African American culture and history.

 “As a national identity and a people, there are few things that bind African Americans together.
-There are black churches and historically black colleges,” Richardson says, but even those create smaller communities.
+There are Black churches and historically Black colleges,” Richardson says, but even those create smaller communities.

-There are also national groups such as the NAACP and Urban League, but, he says, “there is no canon of black experience.”
+There are also national groups such as the NAACP and Urban League, but, he says, “there is no canon of Black experience.”

 Richardson says, for one thing, “we need to do better in our educational system, not to whitewash it, so to speak.”
-He adds that “black folks have kept up a traditional, rural holiday and kept it alive,” and not because the educational system has done anything to aid in that.
+He adds that “Black folks have kept up a traditional, rural holiday and kept it alive,” and not because the educational system has done anything to aid in that.

 He points to the work of the Black Student Task Force at the University of Oregon as an example of changes slowly being made.
-As a result of their work, Deady Hall on campus was de-named after the task force demanded they “change the names of all of the KKK-related buildings on campus.”
+As a result of their work, Dunn Hall on campus was de-named after the task force demanded they “change the names of all of the KKK-related buildings on campus.”
 The UO is also building a new Black Cultural Center.

 The local NAACP has its offices in the Historic Mims House on High Street.
 The house was purchased in 1948 by C.B. and Annie Mims.
 The Mims were the first African Americans to own a home in Eugene, and Richardson says they came to Oregon from Texas and likely were familiar with Juneteenth.

-And while Juneteenth and other key parts of African American history have been maintained in oral tradition, one thing the NAACP has done at the Mims House is set some African American history down in stone with markers and plaques commemorating the Mims and other key black figures.
-Richardson points out that in Egypt and around the rest of Africa, black people have been writing in stone since the time of the pyramids.
+And while Juneteenth and other key parts of African American history have been maintained in oral tradition, one thing the NAACP has done at the Mims House is set some African American history down in stone with markers and plaques commemorating the Mims and other key Black figures.
+Richardson points out that in Egypt and around the rest of Africa, Black people have been writing in stone since the time of the pyramids.

 Asked by the pageant what she would do if she were president of the U.S., Aceia says she would improve schools and the lives of people in low-income neighborhoods.

 One thing she would like to see the Miss Juneteenth pageant do is develop a boys’ pageant as well.
-She would like to see black men get more positive attention.
+She would like to see Black men get more positive attention.

-“Being a black man in the U.S. is, like, the scariest thing,” she says.
+“Being a Black man in the U.S. is, like, the scariest thing,” she says.